-The CH-3E and HH-3E helicopters are powered by two General Electric T58-GE-5 (CT58-140-1)

-engines.
-The engines (figure 1-7) are the axial flow gas turbine turboshaft type which incorporates the free power turbine principle.
+The CH-3E and HH-3E helicopters are powered by two General Electric T58-GE-5 (CT58-140-1) engines.
+The engines (figure 1-6) are the axial flow gas turbine turboshaft type which incorporate the free power turbine principle.
 The T58-GE-5 engine develops 1500 shaft horsepower.
 The engines are located side-by-side above the cargo compartment, forward of the main gear box.
-Each engine contains the following major components; an axial-flow compressor, combustion chambers, a two-stage gas generator turbine, and a single-stage power turbine that is independent of the gas generator turbine.
+Each engine contains the following major components: an axial-flow compressor, combustion chambers, a two-stage gas generator turbine, and a single-stage power turbine that is independent of the gas generator turbine.
 The gas generator consists of the compressor, annular combustor, and two-stage gas generator turbine.
 The free turbine principle provides a constant free turbine speed output which results in a constant rotor rpm.
 Variations in power requirements, to maintain constant free turbine speed, are accomplished by automatic increases or decreases in gas generator speed.
-A hydro-mechanical fuel metering unit provides maximum engine performance without exceeding safe engine operating limits.
-In the normal operating range, engine speed is selected by positioning the speed selector.
+A hydromechanical fuel metering unit provides maximum engine performance without exceeding safe engine operating limits.
+In the normal operating range, power turbine speed is selected by positioning the throttle.
 The integrated fuel control system delivers atomized fuel in controlled amounts to the combustion chamber.
-Flow of fuel and air through the combustion chamber is continuous and once the mixture is ignited, combustion is self-sustained.
-Changes in air pressure, air temperature, humidity, helicopter velocity, and rotor operation, all affect engine performance.
-The engine fuel control system automatically maintains selected power turbine speed by changing fuel flow to increase or decrease gas generator speed as required, thus regulating output power to match the load under changing conditions.
+Flow of fuel and air through the combustion chamber is continuous and once the mixture